Skip to main content

 CI/CD Infrastructure

 The second layer transforms GitHub Actions from per-repository configuration files into an organizational platform.
-Every workflow uses workflow_call to expose itself as a reusable component — individual repositories call these shared workflows with parameters rather than duplicating pipeline logic.[5]
+Every workflow uses workflow_call to expose itself as a reusable component — individual repositories call these shared workflows with parameters rather than duplicating pipeline logic.
+The critical security decision is SHA-pinning Referencing GitHub Actions by their immutable commit hash rather than a mutable tag, preventing supply-chain attacks from compromised action versions .[5]
 Humble and Farley's core insight — that the deployment pipeline should be a first-class artifact, versioned and tested like application code — applies doubly at the organizational level, where pipeline drift across repositories creates silent security gaps and inconsistent quality gates.
-The critical security decision is SHA-pinning: every GitHub Action reference uses a full commit SHA rather than a mutable tag, preventing supply-chain attacks where a compromised action tag is silently replaced with malicious code.[6]
+The critical security decision is SHA-pinningReferencing GitHub Actions by their immutable commit hash rather than a mutable tag, preventing supply-chain attacks from compromised action versions: every GitHub Action reference uses a full commit SHA rather than a mutable tag, preventing supply-chain attacks where a compromised action tag is silently replaced with malicious code.[6]
 Bass et al. identify supply-chain integrity as a DevOps architectural concern — this repository implements that concern at the organizational boundary, ensuring that no repository in the system can accidentally reference an unvetted action version.

 ToolPurposeIntegration MethodScope